 What to wear: Closed-toe-shoes are mandatory.
 Please dress appropriately for the weather, as the buildings are not climate controlled.

 What to know: The tour is 1.5 hours long.
 It will make scheduled stops for quick photographs, but tripods and unipods are not allowed.
 Due to the nature of the buildings, all guests must stay with the tour guide at all times.
-The tour is inaccessible for people using wheelchairs or powered scooters.
-Kids must be 10+ years-old to join.
+The tour is inaccessible for people using wheelchairs or powered scooters, and kids must be 10+ years-old to join.
 Tickets cannot be transferred to another date a week prior to your tour event.

 Photos of places you’ll see on the tour: